 Fireboxes don’t come in standard sizes, so measure the firebox of a fireplace and pay attention to the dimensions of the grate when shopping.
-Measure the height, width, and depth of the firebox to ensure a proper fit.
+Shoppers will want to measure the height, width, and depth of the firebox to ensure a proper fit.

-Most fireplace grates have bars that curve upward on the front and back, which serve two purposes.
-The curved bars contain the logs, preventing them from rolling off while also directing unburnt logs toward the burning embers in the middle of the grate.
-As the logs burn, gravity guides them to the middle, helping them burn more efficiently without the user having to push the logs into place with a poker.
+Most fireplace grates have bars that curve upward on the front and back.
+This curved design is intentional, and it serves two purposes: It prevents logs from rolling off while also directing unburned ones toward the embers in the middle of the grate.
+As the logs burn in the fireplace, gravity guides them to the middle of the hearth, helping them burn more efficiently without the need to push the logs back into place with a poker.
 Most fireplace grates also taper from the front to the back to match the typical shape of a hearth for a better fit.

 Legs and Bars

 Structurally, fireplace grates consist of bars that cradle the logs and legs that support the bars, elevating them off the base of the hearth.
 Most grates consist of six or seven bars.
 The more bars, the more securely the fireplace grate can support the wood.
 These bars are typically curved to keep logs at the center of the grate while also preventing them from shifting and rolling out of the hearth.
 Most fireplace grates have four legs to support the bars.
 The legs elevate the logs about 3 to 4 inches off the floor of the hearth, allowing for ventilation, which promotes a good burn.

 Some fireplace grates have a steel-mesh or grille-like bottom.
 This feature prevents small pieces of burning wood from falling through the grate and landing on the hearth.
 Because the mesh catches much of the ash the fire produces, it makes the fireplace grate much easier to clean.